DESIGN PRINCIPLES AND PHILOSOPHY

 • The space’s attributes and restrictions

-• How long do you intend living at this address and how appealing is the design for any future re-sale value for higher investment return.
+• How long you intend to live at this address and how appealing the design is for any future resale value or higher investment return

-After these details have been discussed, a brief can be put together and used as a reference for the work.
-This will ensure that the final space is functional and designed to suit your lifestyle and needs.
+Once these details are discussed, a brief is created and used as a reference for the work.
+This ensures the final space is functional and designed and drafted to suit your lifestyle and needs.

 LIVING THE WAY